Business Education Courses

 #643 BUSINESS/PERSONAL LAW & ETHICS - 2.5 CREDITS

-Business and Personal Law is an introductory course that will acquaint students with a variety of legal issues.
+Business and Personal Law will acquaint students with a variety of legal issues.
 Topics will include contracts, employment, housing and product liability.
 Students will learn how to identify and analyze legal and ethical issues facing businesses and citizens.
 Existing statutes, case studies and current events will be utilized throughout the course.
 The course culminates with a mock trial.